Where to find Analytics: In the left sidebar, click Analytics. Use the dashboard picker at the top of the page to switch between reports.

 In addition to the built-in dashboards, you can create your own custom dashboards with personalized charts and tables.Open the Dashboard Picker

-At the top of the Analytics page, click the dashboard picker and select Create Dashboard.
+At the top of the Analytics page, click the dashboard picker and select Create new dashboard.

 Add Widgets